Feast of the Baptism of the Lord: Anglican Communion

 In the Church of England, Epiphany may be observed on January 6, or on the Sunday between January 2 and 8.
 If Epiphany is observed on a Sunday on January 6 or before, the Baptism of Christ is observed on the following Sunday.
 If the Epiphany is observed on January 7 or 8, the Baptism of Christ is observed on the following Monday, on January 8 or 9.
 In the Church of England, Ordinary Time does not begin until the day after the Presentation of Christ in the Temple.

 In the Episcopal Church [USA], Epiphany is always celebrated on January 6, and the Baptism of the Lord is always celebrated on the following Sunday.
 It is not clear as to whether or not the Feast of the Baptism of our Lord is the end of Christmastide for the Episcopal Church.
 On one hand, the Prayer Book refers to the "Twelve Days of Christmas," and clearly distinguishes the Christmas and Epiphany seasons, the latter extending until Ash Wednesday.
 On the other hand, the Prayer Book allows for the continued use of Christmas prayers and readings on the weekdays following the Epiphany and leading up to the Baptism of our Lord.
 Further, the Epiphany and the Baptism of Christ are viewed as specially connected, allowing the interpretation that Christmastide does extend through and end with the Feast of our Lord's Baptism on the Sunday following the Epiphany.

 Methodist Churches

-Traditionally, the Methodist Churches partake in a covenant renewal liturgy during watchnight services held on New Year's Eve.

 The Feast of the Baptism of the Lord is celebrated in many Methodist parishes on the second Sunday in January, after the feast of the Epiphany has already occurred.